yoonjiseok/wifi-sensing-csi-/README.md

-# Collecting csi data with WiFi-sensing and Analysis of csi data through ai model learning
+# Collecting csi data with WiFi-sensing(Rasberrypie) and Analysis of csi data through ai model learning